-- Create word banks for adjectives, adverbs, action verbs, etc. - Occasionally do quick writes to generate topics of interest to the student.
+• Create word banks for adjectives, adverbs, action verbs, etc.

+- Occasionally do quick writes to generate topics of interest to the student.
 This will help supply a writing topic later if the student needs inspiration.
-For example, set a timer for 3 minutes, and ask the student to write down as many activities he/she enjoys doing or list historical events they would like to know more about or find interesting. - During the revision stage of writing, the student should get out his/her Writer's Notebook.
-The lists of words compiled there, as well as information such as how to properly construct and punctuate sentences, will be very helpful as the student works to strengthen his/her compositions. - Keep your Writer's Notebook to use with the next level of EIW!
+For example, set a timer for 3 minutes, and ask the student to write down as many activities he/she enjoys doing or list historical events they would like to know more about or find interesting. - During the "revising" stage of writing, the student should get out his/her Writer's Notebook.
+The lists of words compiled there, as well as information such as how to properly construct and punctuate sentences, will be very helpful as the student works to strengthen his/her compositions.